AlohaBrowser/cookie-consent-management/work-item/README.md

         * `domain`: The company's domain.
         * `description`: A brief description of the company's use of cookies.

-* **Returns**: The `AskForPreferences` function returns promise, than resolves a similar to `SelectableCookies` (or even the same) object, with an added `consent` field for each item representing the user's consent decisions for each category or company .
+* **Returns**: The `askForPreferences` function returns promise, than resolves a similar to `SelectableCookies` (or even the same) object, with an added `consent` field for each item representing the user's consent decisions for each category or company .

 **Notes:**